bThink-BGU/BPjs/README.md

 ## Change Log for the BPjs Library.

+### 2026-04

+* :tada: Loggers correctly distinguish between printing and array and printing a message with array of argument ([#241](https://github.com/bThink-BGU/BPjs/issues/241) (thanks @Codergoterrors)
+* :sparkles: Added methods for checking loggin level from JS: `bp.log.isLevelEnabled(levelName)`
+* :sparkles: Refactored the logging mechanism tom make new loggers easier.
+* :arrow_up: `bp.log.setLevel` is more lenient about level names (e.g. users can use `Info` and `info` which would both yield `LogLevel.Info`.
+* :sparkles: Added CLAUDE.md.

 ### 2026-03

 * :arrow_up: Upgraded to Rhino 1.9.1.
 Now supporting modern JS structures, such as arrow functions for bthreads ([#240](https://github.com/bThink-BGU/BPjs/issues/240)).